 - Ensuring that results are made known

-Working groups only apply to the vast area of research for Cattle and Small Stock.
-No Subject working groups exist for Pork.
+Please take note: Subject Working Groups only apply to the vast area of research for Cattle and Small Stock.
+There are no Subject Working Groups for Pork.